Is there a report from the October 2018 event?

 "What’s Next Middlesex” was a community-wide celebration on Oct.
 26-27, 2018, featuring great food, neighborly conversation, and a chance for people who live, work or own in Middlesex to share their ideas for Middlesex's future.
 Over 200 Middlesex residents turned out to celebrate our community and explore ideas for the future at the event.

 Lots of great ideas, and four action groups emerged from the "What’s Next Middlesex?” process.
 These groups welcome your participation!
-Details are on the Participate page.

 Has anyone else ever done this?